RasTacsko/Pwnagotchi-plugins/README.md

 A  bash script that downloads my pwny repo with the updated display drivers, and copies it to the necessary folders.
 Be aware that is made with chat gpt, and it is need internet connection of course, so use at your own risk.
-Just copy/create the file in /home/pi for example,
+Just copy/create the file in /home/pi for example and
 ```bash
 sudo chmod +x displaydriverupdate.sh
 sudo ./displaydriverupdate.sh
 ```
 It will ask you what fw you have (32/64bit), and after updateing it cleans up the downloaded files.

 ***(Future plan: update the config.txt if needed for the spi LCD screens (`dtoverlay=spi0-0cs` to `dtoverlay=spi0-1cs`) Probably not necessary after next fw release)***